You can claim and receive a UK State Pension while living overseas.

 But Pension Credit stops when you move overseas permanently.
 This is a means-tested benefit, which can top up your weekly income.

-When you move, you need to notify the International Pension Centre.
-Their contact details are on the GOV.UK website
+When you move, you need to notify the International Pension Centre, their contact details are at GOV.UKOpens in a new window

-If you’re from Northern Ireland, you need to notify the Northern Ireland Pension Centre.
-Their contact details are on the nidirect website
+If you’re from Northern Ireland, you need to notify the Northern Ireland Pension Centre, their contact details are at nidirectOpens in a new window

-You also need to contact HMRC to make sure you pay the right amount of tax.
-Their contact details are on the GOV.UK website
+You also need to contact HMRC to make sure you pay the right amount of tax, their contact details are at GOV.UKOpens in a new window

 Your State Pension can be paid to a UK bank or building society account, or to an overseas account in the local currency.